Nonlinear morphoelastic energy based theory for stimuli responsive elastic shells: Full form of the reduced energies

 \subsection{Neo-Hookean material}

 As shown in the main document, the energy functional of the effective two-dimensional Neo-Hookean shell becomes

 where the integral is evaluated with respect to the coordinates in the reference configuration $\mathcal{S}_0$ and $h_0$ indicates the undeformed thickness.
-Symbol $\mu$ indicates the shear modulus and $p$ is the Lagrange multiplier that enforces incompressibility; $J_s$ is the quantity that indicates the area change of the mid-surface and the dimensional reduction is performed assuming that $J_s=1$.
-The stretching and bending terms are given by:
+The stretching contribution $w^\textup{NH}_s$ depends only on $\bar{\rho}_1$ so it remains equal to what has been presented in the main text, while the bending term in the iso-areal case is modified by $\bar{\rho}_1$ and $\bar{\rho}_2$ as

 with